Esther Chapter 4

 ,

-4:16 Go, gather together all the Jews that are present in Shushan, and fast ya’ll for me, and don’t eat or drink three days, night or day: M
+4:16 Go, gather together all the Jews to be found in Shushan, and y’all fast for me, and don’t eat or drink three days, night or day:

-y maidens and I also will also fast in the same way.
-And so will I go in to the king, which [is] not according to the law: and if I die, I die.
+I and my maids will also fast as y’all do.
+And so will I go in to the king, though it is against the law: and if I die, I die.

 Transliteration:mārdᵊḵay Pronunciation; mor-dek-ah’-ee “little man” or “worshiper of Mars” cousin and adoptive father of queen Esther; son of Jair of the tribe of Benjamin; deliverer under Divine providence of the children of Israel from the destruction plotted by Haman the chief minister of Ahasuerus; institutor of the feast of Purim For more info click here